lunageens/AnsymoBDD2/README.md

 An example of such a framework is **Gherkin**, Gherkin is a language used to write BDD scenarios in a structured, human-readable format.
 We used Gherkin to define scenarios in the [`Ansymore.feature`](src/test/resources/features/Ansymore.feature) file.
 One could also use other languages, such as Jbehave, to write scenarios.

 ### 1.2.2 Scenario implementation
 On top of that, **Cucumber** is another example of such a BDD framework.
 Cucumber supports various programming languages, such as Java (as in this project).
 It is used to create the executable specification written in Gherkin syntax.
-As seen in [`BrowseCoursesSteps.java`](src/test/java/stepdefinitions/BrowseCoursesSteps.java) and other Step classes, it is used to define the implementation of the scenarios we wrote in natural language.
+As seen in the step files [`BrowseCoursesSteps.java`](src/test/java/stepdefinitions/BrowseCoursesSteps.java) and [`BrowseSoftwareTestingSteps.java`](src/test/java/stepdefinitions/BrowseSoftwareTestingSteps.java), it is used to define the implementation of the scenarios we wrote in natural language.

  -  The actual implementation is written following the page pattern, where methods are categorized per page (see the package [`pageObjects`](src/main/java/pageObjects).
  -  The actual implementation is written in **Java**.
  -  The **JUnit** testing framework for Java is used to support the implementation of assertions in the test, to check if the tests pass or fails.
  -  **Pico-container** is used as a lightweight dependency injection container for Java, which can be used in BDD frameworks for managing dependencies in test scenarios.

 Cucumber also supports [`Hooks.java`](src/test/java/stepdefinitions/Hooks.java), that tell the program what to do before and after the execution of each scenario for example.
-The [`BaseClass.java`](src/test/java/stepdefinitions/BaseClass.java) provides two manager objects, so that we can share them between the [`BrowseCoursesSteps.java`](src/test/java/stepdefinitions/BrowseCoursesSteps.java) and [`Hooks.java`](src/test/java/stepdefinitions/Hooks.java) classes.
+The [`BaseClass.java`](src/test/java/stepdefinitions/BaseClass.java) provides two manager objects, so that we can share them between the two Step and [`Hooks.java`](src/test/java/stepdefinitions/Hooks.java) classes.
 The [`RunnerTest.java`](src/test/java/runners/RunnerTest.java) is the overall class used to run the test.

 ### 1.2.3 Combination of scenario description and implementation in other projects
 If one would use JBehave, one could define those steps with the Jbehave framework as well.
 One would make a runner class with the support of JUnit framework.